syang-lab/Text2SQL-RAG-Chatbot/README.md

 - [ ] 1.download hugging face pretrained model
 - [ ] 2.download dataset
 - [ ] 3.run the training
+- [ ] 4.modify the evaluation module for validaiton.
+- [ ] 5.add evaluation for testdataset.
-- [ ] 4.RAG or agent: how does RAG or agent work?
+- [ ] 5.RAG or agent: how does RAG or agent work?
-- [ ] 5.Modify to flexiable framework for training and deployment.
+- [ ] 7.Modify to flexiable framework for training and deployment.
+This could be much simpler.
+The frame work wrapped too much, reduce the flexibility.
-- [ ] 3.add evaluation matrix, why no evaluation matrix calculation in the fine-tunning?